acoustic-analytics/WCXA-SampleApp-iOS/README.md

 Open Cartfile in a text editor of your choice and note the following lines in the Podfile

-In the respective targets for your project in the Podfile add the following line if you want to use IBM Tealeaf SDK's release version
+In the respective targets for your project in the Podfile add the following line if you want to use Tealeaf SDK's release version

 `binary "https://raw.githubusercontent.com/acoustic-analytics/IBMTealeaf/master/Tealeaf.json" >= 10.6.36`

 `binary "https://raw.githubusercontent.com/acoustic-analytics/EOCore/master/EOCore.json" >= 2.3.24`

-In the respective targets for your project in the Podfile add the following line if you want to use IBM Tealeaf SDK's debug version
+In the respective targets for your project in the Podfile add the following line if you want to use Tealeaf SDK's debug version

 `binary "https://raw.githubusercontent.com/acoustic-analytics/IBMTealeaf/master/TealeafDebug.json" >= 10.6.36`